The $M_d$-Approximation Property and Unitarisability: Introduction

 \section{{\bf Introduction}}

-Let $\pi:G\to\mathcal{B}(H)$ be a uniformly bounded representation of a group $G$ on a Hilbert space $H$.
-We say that $\pi$ is unitarisable if there exists an invertible operator $S\in\mathcal{B}(H)$ such that the representation $S\pi(\,\cdot\,)S^{-1}$ is unitary.
-We say that $G$ is unitarisable if every uniformly bounded representation $\pi:G\to\mathcal{B}(H)$ is unitarisable.
+Let $\pi:G\to\mathcal{B}(H)$ be a \textit{uniformly bounded} representation of a group $G$ on a Hilbert space $H$.
+This means that

+We say that $\pi$ is \textit{unitarisable} if there exists an invertible operator $S\in\mathcal{B}(H)$ such that the representation $S\pi(\,\cdot\,)S^{-1}$ is unitary, i.e., $\|S\pi(t)S^{-1}\|=1$ for all $t\in G$.
+We say that $G$ is \textit{unitarisable} if every uniformly bounded representation $\pi:G\to\mathcal{B}(H)$ is unitarisable.
 Day \cite{Day} and Dixmier \cite{Dix} independently proved that all amenable groups are unitarisable.
 The converse (known now as the Dixmier problem) remains open.

 {\bf Dixmier's question:} Is every unitarisable group amenable?